cmarkymark/portfolio-marks/src/assets/markdown/research/CV.md

 ## Conference Procedings

+Carrasco-Escobar G, **Marks C**, Carrasco-Hernandez R, Abramovitz D, Donnelly C, Borquez A., Ascertaining the relative contribution of spatio-temporal effects to the synthetic opioid overdose epidemic in the United States.
+For Submission to The International Society for the Study of Drug Policy Conference 2020 in Aguascalientes, Mexico

 **Marks, C**, Johnson, D., Carrasco, G., Carrasco-Hernandez, R., Ciccarone, D., Strathdee, S., Smith, D., Borquez, A., Methodological approaches for the prediction or early detection of drug-use associated public-health outbreaks in the United States: a narrative review.
 For Submission to The International Society for the Study of Drug Policy Conference 2020 in Aguascalientes, Mexico

 Gicquelais, R., Werb, D., **Marks, C.**, Ziegler, C., Mehta, S., Genberg, B., Schiem, A., A Systematic Review of Prevalence and Correlates of Providing and Receiving Assistance with the Transition to Injecting Drugs.
 Submitted to The International Society for the Study of Drug Policy Conference 2020 in Aguascalientes, Mexico